Neo-Nazism: Oceania

+Australia

 There were a number of now-defunct Australian neo-Nazi groups, such as the Australian National Socialist Party (ANSP), which was formed in 1962 and merged into the National Socialist Party of Australia (1968–1970s), originally a splinter group, in 1968, and Jack van Tongeren's Australian Nationalist Movement.

+The National Socialist Network (NSN) is an Australian neo-Nazi political organisation formed from two far-right organisations, the Lads Society and the Antipodean Resistance, in 2020.

 White supremacist organisations active in Australia as of 2016 included local chapters of the Aryan Nations.
-Blair Cottrell, former leader of the United Patriots Front, has tried to distance himself from neo-Nazism, but has nevertheless been accused of expressing "pro-Nazi views".
+Blair Cottrell, former leader of the United Patriots Front, has tried to distance himself from neo-Nazism, but he has nevertheless been accused of expressing "pro-Nazi views".
 Australian Security Intelligence Organisation director Mike Burgess said in February 2020 that neo-Nazis pose a "real threat" to Australia's security.
 Burgess maintained that there is a growing threat from the extreme right, and that its supporters "regularly meet to salute Nazi flags, inspect weapons, train in combat and share their hateful ideology".
 In June 2022, the Australian state Victoria banned display of the swastika symbol.
 Under the new law, individuals who intentionally exhibit the symbol may face up to a year in jail or a A$22,000 (£12,300; $15,000) fine.
 The state of Victoria already has laws against hate speech, but they have been criticized for having weaknesses.
 The call for reform of these laws grew stronger in 2020 when a couple flew a swastika flag over their home, causing outrage in the community."

+New Zealand

 In New Zealand, historical neo-Nazi organisations include Unit 88 and the National Socialist Party of New Zealand.
 White nationalist organisations such as the New Zealand National Front and Action Zealandia have faced accusations of neo-Nazism.